BorjaSilla/Amazon-ETL-Project/README.md

 ## Project Structure

 - `scrape.py`: Python script for web scraping using Selenium.
-- `scrape_links.py`: Script for extraction of the links of all the categorie's top 100 products.
+- `scrape_links.py`: Script for extracting the links of all the category's top 100 products in Amazon ES marketplace.
 - `multiscrape.py`: The multiprocessing version to scrape more efficiently with parallel processes.
 - `scrape_data`: A folder containing scraped data per category in `CSV` format.
 - `README.md`: Project documentation (this file).